-Haapsalu Resort is the oldest mud therapy institution in Estonia, which has been in operation without interruptions.
+Haapsalu Resort is the oldest mud therapy institution in Estonia that has been in operation without interruptions.

-Its history dates back to the year 1820, when a district doctor, Carl Abraham Hunnius, came to work in Haapsalu.
-While treating local inhabitants, Hunnius came across an interesting treatment method – sea mud.
-Dr. Hunnius had the chemical contents of sea mud examined and tested the new method on his relatives and patients.
+The Resort’s history dates back to the year 1820, when a district doctor Carl Abraham Hunnius came to work in Haapsalu.
+While treating local inhabitants, Hunnius came across an interesting treatment method they used – sea mud.
+Dr Hunnius had the chemical contents of sea mud examined and tested the new method on his relatives and patients.

-His results were excellent and several doctors and professors of Tartu University were enthusiastic about the new treatment method.
-In1825, Dr. Hunnius initiated construction of the first mud therapy institution on the coast of Haapsalu Eeslaht.
+His results were excellent and several doctors and professors of the University of Tartu were enthusiastic about the new treatment method.
+In 1825, Dr Hunnius initiated a construction of the first mud therapy institution on the coast of Haapsalu Eeslaht.
 In 1845, another and much more convenient mud treatment institution was established on the coast of Tagalaht.
-The small resort with lots of bays and islets became extremely popular among the rich aristocracy of St. Petersburg and the court of the Russian czar.
-Czars Peter I, Alexander I, Alexander II, Alexander III and Nikolai II came to Haapsalu to improve their health and enjoy peace and quiet.

-In 1867, a world renowned Russian composer, Pjotr Tšaikovski, spent his summer in Haapsalu, creating one of his first operas here, ‘The Vojevood,’ and a cycle of instrumental pieces, ‘Memories from Haapsalu.’
+In 1867, a world renowned Russian composer Pyotr Ilyich Tchaikovsky spent his summer in Haapsalu.
+Here he created one of his first operas ‘The Voyevoda’ as well as a cycle of instrumental pieces ‘Memories from Haapsalu’.

-After being occupied by the Soviets, the spa was reorganised according to Soviet laws.
-The ‘Laine’ health spa, already established in the Republic of Estonia and still operating successfully, was extended.
-Patients arrived here from all over the Soviet Union.
+After the Soviet occupation of Estonia, the health resorts were reorganised according to Soviet laws.
+The sanitarium Laine, which was established in Haapsalu during the first Republic of Estonia, was extended and continued to operate successfully, welcoming people from all over the Soviet Union.

-When Estonia regained independence, restoration of traditional mud treatment in Haapsalu was initiated.
+In 1991, Estonia regained independence from the Soviet Union.
+With the regained independence, the gradual process of restoring mud treatment tradition in Haapsalu was also initiated.

-Haapsalu continues to introduce itself to the world as a resort town.
+Haapsalu continues to be known to the world as an idyllic seaside resort town.